LaurenceHo/vue2-element-trip-planner/README.md

 ## Introduction
 This project demonstrates the basic fullstack development including frontend and backend.
-The frontend stack is including Vue2 (Typescript), Vuex, vue-router, element-ui, as well as using Webpack4 for bundling frontend code.
+The frontend stack is including [Vue2](https://vuejs.org/v2/guide/) (TypeScript), Vuex, vue-router, [element-ui](https://element.eleme.io), as well as using Webpack4 for bundling frontend code.
-The backend stack is including Nodejs (Typescript), Express, JWT, Knex, Mysql, as well as using Gulp4 for running task and TSLint.
+The backend stack is including Nodejs (TypeScript), Express, JWT, [Knex](https://knexjs.org/), Mysql, as well as using Gulp4 for running task and ESLint.
 This project's purpose is for trip planning and management, which is also my personal interest.

 ## Prerequisites
 1. The latest version of Nodejs and git need to be installed.
-2. Docker MySQL5 container
+2. Docker

 ### Docker MySQL container preparation
 * Preparing docker container